qumberrizvi/escrow-backend/docs/migration-tool.md

 ```

 - `-m user` → Targets the `user` microservice.
-- `-c seed` → Runs the seeder script located at `apps/user/src/seeder/seeder.ts`.
+- `-c seed` → Runs the seeder script located at `apps/<microservice>/src/seeder/seeder.ts`.

 ---

 ## Notes

 - The `-m` flag is mandatory to specify which microservice's migration should be executed.
 - The CLI automatically resolves the correct TypeORM `DataSource` file based on the microservice name.
-- If no changes are detected when generating a migration, the CLI will **not throw an error** but will log a warning instead.
+- If no changes are detected when generating a migration, the CLI will **not throw an error** but will log a warning
+  instead.
 - If `-c seed` is used, the CLI will execute the corresponding `seeder.ts` file for the specified microservice.
+Seeders
+  are used to populate the database with initial data and should be located at
+  `apps/<microservice>/src/seeder/seeder.ts`.

 ## Troubleshooting

 ### Error: "No changes in database schema were found"

 - Ensure that your entities are properly configured and registered in the microservice's `DataSource`.
 - Verify that the database is up to date with the latest migrations.

 ### Error: "Cannot find module 'typeorm'"

 - Run `pnpm install` to ensure dependencies are correctly installed.

 ---

 ## Future Enhancements

 - Automate versioning with Release Please integration.
 - Support interactive mode for selecting microservices and commands.
 - Enhance error handling and logging.